Codecademy/docs/content/java/concepts/methods/methods.md

 to give it concise name.
 A valid name must follow the rules:

-- they have to start with a letter and can contain digits.
+- it has to start with a letter and can contain digits.
-- they can also start with an under-score `_`
+- it can start with an under-score `_`
-- they could also start with a `$` but the specification of the language says that this shouldn't be done
+- it could also start with a `$` but the specification of the language says that this shouldn't be done
-- they can't have a name of keyword (i.e. `return` or `while`) however keywords can be within the name
+- it can't have a name of keyword (i.e. `return` or `while`) however keywords can be within the name
-- they can't start with digit however they can contain digits
+- it can't start with digit however they can contain digits

 Examples for valid method names: